richardatlateralblast/loft/README.md

 Logical Organisation of Files by Type

-Ruby script to organise files.
+A Ruby script to organise files.

 The script uses the yomu gem to get the title of the document if the file name doesn't include a title (e.g. the file name only has numbers).
 The file will be renamed and sorted into a subdirectory according to it's file type (e.g. pdf).
 It also renames the file with the creation date.

 If no source directory is given it uses the current directory.
-If not destination directory is given it uses ~/Documents as a base.
+If no destination directory is given it uses ~/Documents as a base.

 Usage
 =====

 ```
-loft.rb -[chiotVd:s:]
+loft.rb -[chiotvVd:s:]

 -h: Print help
 -t: Run in test mode (don't move/rename any files)